xAndreiix/Chess_Game/README.md

 ## 🛡 Git Integration
 This project includes a full .gitignore to avoid cluttering the repository with unnecessary files like __pycache__, .venv/, editor configs, OS metadata, and test caches.

-## 📄 License
-This project is free to use and modify.

 Enjoy playing chess in Python with a beautiful minimal GUI. ♟